CLIUtils/CLI11/book/chapters/config.md

   an array
 - `ConfigBase *valueSeparator(char vSep)`: Specify the delimiter between a name and value
-- `ConfigBase *quoteCharacter(char qString, char qChar)` :specify the characters to use around strings and single characters
+- `ConfigBase *quoteCharacter(char qString, char literalChar)` :specify the characters to use around strings and single characters
 - `ConfigBase *maxLayers(uint8_t layers)` : specify the maximum number of parent layers to process.
 This is useful to limit processing for larger config files
 - `ConfigBase *parentSeparator(char sep)` : specify the character to separate